Exchange-Exclusive Brands Provide Value, Savings for Military Shoppers

+Soldiers, Airmen, Guardians and their families can score big savings on value brands at Exchange stores and at ShopMyExchange.com.
+Disabled Veterans and Department of Defense and Coast Guard civilians can shop PXs and BXs in-store.
+Honorably discharged Veterans and DoD civilians and Coast Guard retirees can shop and save at ShopMyExchange.com.
+Weekly deals are available at ShopMyExchange.com/savings-center/weekly-ads.

+It matters where the military community shops.
+100% of Exchange earnings support military communities.
+In the last 10 years, the Exchange benefit has provided $3.5 billion in earnings for critical military Quality-of-Life programs.

-Added savings, extra value! @shopmyexchange’s exclusive brands help military shoppers get the items they need at everyday low prices—tax-free!
+Facebook-friendly version: Added savings, extra value! @shopmyexchange’s exclusive brands help military shoppers get the items they need at everyday low prices—tax-free!
+Read more about how you can save at the Exchange: https://wp.me/p9Q7PG-2ap.

 |Date Taken: